-MUS-281 Concert Choir I
+MUS-281 Concert Choir I 1.0 Units/3.0 hours LAB

 This course will focus on traditional choral music.
 The Concert Choir is a 40-60-voice mixed ensemble dedicated to the study, rehearsal, and performance of a cappella and accompanied choral literature from the Renaissance to the contemporary era.
 It is designed for the music major and students interested in singing great four-part choral music at the introductory level.
 The student will be required to attend scheduled rehearsals and performances.
 Limitation on enrollment: Instructor permission and a successful audition are required.